-Bonding with a newborn is made easy thanks to some innovative learning tools out there.
+Bonding with a newborn is made easy thanks to some innovative resources out there.
 Happy Little People have developed 52 cards with a different developmental/bonding activity on each one for your child’s first year.
 It’s a great way to spend time with your baby and help them to develop their motor skills, body awareness, auditory and language skills, sensory play and awareness as well as exploration.
-We also love Wee Gallery’s collection of cards ranging from animal prints to numbers and letters of the alphabet.
+We also love Wee Gallery’s collection of soft blocks and books in contrasting colours newborns can see.

 Next up, a baby play gym is an essential investment when it comes to stimulating your little one and bonding with a newborn.
 A play gym is essentially a little structure to pop over your play mat that has toys dangling from it to stimulate a child’s mind and help with their development.
-We love the MioPlay gym which was designed by designers and doctors to enhance the physical and cognitive development of your baby through sensory stimulation and dynamic cause and effect learning.
-It’s portable, cute and has six dangling coloured toys to arouse your baby’s gaze.
+We love the Done By Deer Activity Gym which was to enhance the physical and cognitive development of your baby through sensory stimulation.
+It’s portable, cute and has five dangling coloured toys to arouse your baby’s gaze.

 Also known as a cuddle toy (how cute is that?!)
 A comforter is an essential baby toy because it does just that- comfort them.
 The idea of the comforter is that it allows your child to more easily ‘transition’ or separate away from you to become independent.
 This separation is made easier by giving your child a transitional object that they can eventually attach to and rely on when you are not around such as when they are sleeping.
 This gives them the confidence that otherwise you as a parent would be giving them.
 Little children can become quickly besotted with their cuddle toys as they help to relax them and soothe them during sleep or when teething.
 Liewood makes truly adorable comforters you can choose from in a range of colours.